crosscompute/crosscompute-docs/docs/automation-framework/README.md

     - id: step
       view: number
       path: variables.json

+# output configuration
 output:

+  # output variables
+  # - id to use when referencing your variable in the template
+  # - view to use when rendering your variable on the display
+  # - path where your script saves the variable,
+  #   relative to the output folder
   variables:
     - id: logarithms
       view: table
       path: values.csv

+  # output templates
+  #   - path to your markdown template or jupyter notebook wizard
   templates:
     - path: report.md

+# test configuration
+# - folder that contains an input subfolder with paths for
+#   input variables that define a specific test
 tests:
   - folder: tests/base-e
   - folder: tests/base-10

+# batch configuration
+# - folder that contains an input subfolder with paths for
+#   input variables that define a specific batch
 batches:
   - folder: batches/base-2
   - folder: batches/base-e
   - folder: batches/base-10

+# script configuration
 script:

+  # folder where your script should run
   folder: .

+  # command to use to run your script
   command: python -c "$(jupyter nbconvert run.ipynb --to script --stdout)"

+# repository configuration
 repository:

+  # uri of repository that contains your script
   uri: https://github.com/crosscompute/crosscompute-examples

+  # folder that contains this configuration file
   folder: reports/compute-logarithms

+# environment configuration
 environment:

+  # image of the container that you want to use to run your script
   image: docker.io/library/python:slim-buster

+  # type of the processor you want to use to run your script, either
+  # cpu or gpu
   processor: cpu

+  # amount of memory you want to reserve to run your script
   memory: tiny

+# display configuration
 display:

   style:
+    # path to CSS stylesheet that will be used to render your templates
     path: report.css

   header:
+    # path to markdown template that defines the header
     path: header.md

   footer:
+    # path to markdown template that defines the footer
     path: footer.md

+  # layout to use by default when rendering this resource
   layout: output

+  # format to use by default when rendering this resource
   format: pdf
 ```